History of Maryland: Great Baltimore Fire

 The Great Baltimore Fire of 1904 was a momentous event for Maryland's largest city and the state as a whole.
-The fire raged in Baltimore from 10:48 a.m.
-Sunday, February 7, to 5:00 p.m.
+The fire raged in Baltimore from 10:48 am.
+Sunday, February 7, to 5:00 pm.
 Monday, February 8, 1904.
 More than 1,231 firefighters worked to bring the blaze under control.

 One reason for the fire's duration was the lack of national standards in fire-fighting equipment.
-Although fire engines from nearby cities (such as Philadelphia and Washington, as well as units from New York, Wilmington, and Atlantic City) responded, many were useless because their hose couples failed to fit Baltimore hydrants.
+Although fire engines from nearby cities (such as Philadelphia and Washington, as well as units from New York City, Wilmington, and Atlantic City) responded, many were useless because their hose couples failed to fit Baltimore hydrants.
 As a result, the fire burned over 30 hours, destroying 1,526 buildings and spanning 70 city blocks.

 In the aftermath, 35,000 people were left unemployed.
 After the fire, the city was rebuilt using more fireproof materials, such as granite pavers.